226 W. Ojai Ave., Ste 101 #455

 I created 4K project and imported 2K clip that gets automatically upscaled to fill out the larger 4K frame.
 Then, I applied the image stabilization to it and did some light sharpening.

 In a separate 2K project, I performed the image stabilization and light sharpening.
 Later, I opened the above 4K project and imported that already pre-processed 2K image stabilized clip.
 I then upscaled the 2K project and placed the 4K and 2K side by side, as seen below.

-A side by side 4K / 2K composite -- the file is a 4K resolution size (3840 width by 2160 height).
+A side by side 4K / 2K composite is a large 611 MB file -- the file is a 4K resolution size (3840 width by 2160 height).
 Note that the quality of very fine grain can really only be judged in a video clip that is being played back in real-time.
 A still image does not work very well for this.

 Click and zoom in to see the image in full 1:1 pixel display.
 Note that these large frames show the grain 2× larger, so the grain gets 2× bigger which makes the grain look splotchy.
 You may notice that the 4K image looks a tad less cloudy.